Deconfinement of Majorana vortex modes produces a superconducting Landau level

 averaged over the 2D magnetic Brillouin zone, $\sum_{\bm{k}}=(2\pi)^{-2}\int dk_x dk_y$, weighted by the derivative of the Fermi function.
 If $E_0$ is much larger than temperature, the sign of the bias voltage $V$ determines whether the electron component $\psi_e$ or the hole component $\psi_h$ contributes, so these can be measured separately.

 As shown in Fig.\ \ref{fig_DOS}, the oscillations are most pronounced for the hole component when $\mu>0$ (or equivalently the electron component when $\mu<0$).
-This asymmetry in the tunneling current for $V=\pm E_0$ is an additional experimental signature for the identification of the effect.
+This asymmetry in the tunneling current for $V=\pm E_0$ is an additional experimental signature of the effect.

-\emph{Conclusion ---} We have shown that the pair density wave in a topological insulator with induced superconductivity, observed in a recent experiment \cite{Zhu20}, can induce a deconfinement transition of Majorana vortex modes.
-For a superflow momentum ${K}$ in the $x$-direction the confinement is suppressed in either the $+y$ or $-y$ direction, depending on the chirality of the Majorana fermions.

-When $\hbar vK$ exceeds the induced gap $\Delta_0$ the zero-modes from a vortex lattice hybridize into a deconfined flat band.
-This Majorana Landau level is characterized by a striped interference pattern in the local density of states, with wave number $Q=\sqrt{K^2-(\Delta_0/\hbar v)^2}$.
-These signatures of chirality and electron-hole interference characteristic of a Majorana fermion should be accessible in a scanning probe experiment.
+\emph{Conclusion ---} Concerning the experimental feasibility, we note that the gap closing due to a superflow has already been observed \cite{Zhu20}, and Majorana vortex lattices in a perpendicular field of $250\,\text{mT}$ have been detected by scanning probes in several experiments \cite{Sun17} --- so by combining these two ingredients the Majorana Landau level should become accessible.
+The main additional requirement is that the Fermi level is sufficiently small, $\mu<\min(E_{\rm L},\Delta_0)\simeq 1\,\text{meV}$ at $250\,\text{mT}$, to benefit from the protection afforded by chiral symmetry.
+Experiments \cite{Cho13} where $\mu$ was tuned through the charge neutrality point give confidence that this is feasible.